 At 420 ft long (128m) she is almost twice the size of her 95-yr older neighbour HMS Victory while her crew of 706 is a fifth smaller.
 So by comparison to the old wooden warships she feels very spacious inside.

-This space allows for some very elegant cabins, and wardrooms for her officers, which must also have been designed to impress local dignatories and foreign officers when she was being shown off on port visits.
+This space allows for some very elegant cabins, and wardrooms for her officers, which must also have been designed to impress local dignitaries and foreign officers when she was being shown off on port visits.

 It also allows for better living conditions for the ordinary seamen, who didn’t have to spend half their lives crouching in small spaces.
 On the other hand, working in the engine room and boiler room would have been extremely noisy, dangerous and hot.
 The boiler men were working in temperatures around 43°C (110°F) shifting tons of dirty black coal into the furnaces for the boilers.
 No wonder HMS Warrior was the first warship to be equipped with (hand powered) washing machines!